Eyebrow Lift in Brazil: rejuvenate your look without an artificial appearance

 Moreover, prolonged use of botulinum toxin in the forehead may paradoxically worsen brow droop in the long term.
 By repeatedly paralyzing the frontal muscle (the only one that lifts the eyebrows) over the years, progressive muscle atrophy reduces the natural support capacity of the eyebrows.

-When to indicate surgery
+When to recommend surgery

 When the droop is greater than three millimeters, when there is significant excess skin on the forehead, when the wrinkles are deep and static (present even without expression), or when the patient is tired of constant reapplications without satisfactory results — in these scenarios, surgical elevation is the definitive answer.